 Manual testing is performed by humans sitting in front of the system, identifying bugs and errors in the applications, recording their behavior and fixing the issues.
 On the other hand, automated testing is about recording and running the test cases with a few clicks of buttons without the manual intervention in every step.
 However, automated testing has been criticized on the grounds of being costly.
 Due to this, test automation has always been a subject of controversy – “to automate or not to automate?”
 While some testing teams consider it an absolute boon, some don’t like it at all.

 Being a test engineer, I faced the same question and realized that test automation is the ideal solution.
-Before you start a debate, let me point out the reasons behind my support for automated testing.
+Before you start a debate, let me point out the reasons behind my support for automated software testing.

 Saves Time & Cost – Testing is generally a time-taking process but automation reduces time drastically.
 It can be run several times on different operating systems and browsers without compromising on the results.
 With the help of test automation tools, you can run the tests at night, after office hours to make sure that the work process doesn’t get hampered.
 Moreover, you can set up the test cases and run them repeatedly which can drastically reduce the time spent on rewriting and setting up the test cases at no additional cost.